domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 Passwords are lazily rotated based on preset TTLs and can have a length configured to meet your needs.

-The second feature (service account check-out) is where you can create a library of service accounts to be checked out by a person or group at your company.
+The second feature (service account check-out) is where a library of service accounts can be checked out by a person or machine.
 Vault will automatically rotate the password each time a service account is checked in.
 Service accounts can be voluntarily checked in, or Vault will check them in when their lending period (or, "ttl", in Vault's language) ends.